cgilles/digikam-vcpkg-windows/README.md

     1) ./01-windows-install-vcpkg.bat

-    NOTE: due to long paths problem while compiling under Windows and MSVC, VCPKG must be installed in a shortest dir as C:/vcpkg
+    NOTE: due to long paths problem while compiling under Windows and MSVC, VCPKG must be installed in a shortest dir as C:/vcpkg and installed target in C:/dk.

     2) ./02-windows-install-qt6.bat